dafrenchyman/EmuCleaning/README.md

 - Checkmark all the stuff you want and download
 - Currently, everything is hard coded, you'll need to modify the file locations in: `game_db/no_intro_db.py`

+## To get arcade info files:

+- Go to http://adb.arcadeitalia.net/lista_mame.php and then click options and then download the `Detailed CSV`.
+Don't filter on anything so you can grab everything.
+- Extract the file and name it `./database/arcade.csv`

 ## Convert GamesDB sqldump to sqlite3

 - Run the `setup.sh` script in the root. it **should** take care of it.